JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 ## Check Lift Calculation Result Using Experimentally Measured Coefficient of Lift

-The dataset [1] contains experimentally measured values for the coefficient of lift that we can use to check the result of our program.
+The dataset [1] contains an experimentally measured value of $C_L = 1.354$ for the coefficient of lift that we can use to check the result of our program.
 We can calculate the lift from the coefficient of lift and known parameters

 $$L = C_L q_\infty A = 698 N$$